0jscsshtml/Bricksfree/README.md

     * Outline all elements in Canvas that have the same Class of the current active element.
     * Outline all elements in Structure Panel that have the same Class of the current active element.
     * Class Counter for the current Active Class at Element Classess Panel.
+25) Reveal “Class Icons” on hover and focus.